 The benefits of a strong grip are not only practical but actually could well bring so much more to your overall health.

-Grip and heart health – What’s the evidence?
+Grip strength and heart health – What’s the evidence?

 Within the Prospective Urban and Rural Epidemiological Study (PURE) 142,800 adults across 17 countries had their grip strength measured by the use of a dynamometer and their health was followed for four years.
 Researchers from 23 universities and hospitals took part.